shakfu/sk-engines/docs/dev/terminal-control.md

 - `on_record_pad / on_play_pad / on_seq_trigger / clear_buffer` - drive pads (`iengine.h:99-109`)

 So "stimulus" is the reflective dispatcher generalized from params to the whole input surface.
-There is no separate HAL probe/actuate target; the engine's own contract is the seam.
+There is no separate HAL probe/actuate target; the engine's own contract is the layer.

 ## The one hard constraint: the Logger already owns USB-C